 - 5. The OfS takes a risk-based approach to regulation.
 This means that we focus regulatory attention on those providers that are at greatest risk of breaching their conditions of registration.
 For such a risk-based approach to work effectively, the OfS needs to assess the risk of a breach of each condition.
 We undertake a risk assessment when a provider is first registered and this assessment is updated as the OfS receives new information about the provider.
 New information comes from four main sources: - a.
 Indicators constructed for all providers from routine data collections, for example indicators of student outcomes or indicators of financial performance. - b.
-Reportable events submitted by a provider, for example because the provider does not expect to recruit the number of students it had planned with consequences for its financial position, or a professional body has removed the provider's accreditation. - c.
+Reportable events submitted by a provider, for example because the provider is proposing to merge with another provider, or may be unable to pay its creditors as its debts fall due. - c.
 Additional information that the OfS has required from a provider, for example because the OfS has already judged that provider to be at increased risk of a breach of one or more of its conditions of registration. - d.
-Notifications about an individual provider from third parties, such as students or whistleblowers. - 6.
+Notifications about an individual provider from third parties, such as students or whistle-blowers. - 6.
 Reportable events are an important component of this risk-based approach to regulation because relying solely on indicators and notifications would not allow the OfS to maintain a reliable assessment of the risk that a provider may breach its conditions of registration.
 There are several reasons for this: - a.
 The OfS currently receives the data needed to construct indicators at a fixed point of the year and most of this data is lagged.
 This means that a change in risk may not be visible to the OfS until a scheduled data return. - b.
 The currently available data allows an assessment of risk for some conditions (for example financial viability and sustainability) more readily than others (for example, management and governance).
 This means that risk factors in relation to some conditions of registration are not routinely visible to the OfS. - c.
 Notifications from third parties are an important part of our risk-based approach to regulation but are not consistently made in relation to all providers.
 This means that notifications do not provide a comprehensive view of all relevant matters in a provider. - 7.
 If the information contained in reportable events were not available to the OfS, we would need to consider whether to increase the range of information routinely collected from all providers.
 For example, we may need to introduce more frequent routine reporting on matters such as student recruitment and financial forecasts to ensure we understood any adverse developments for every provider in a timely manner.
 This would increase regulatory burden.
 Relying on each provider to identify and report reportable events is therefore an important part of a proportionate, risk-based approach to regulation.